dllliu/final-PawnsOfTomorrow/README.md

  Daniel Liu(6/12): Changed color scheme to green/grey.
 Fixed chess 960(king is between rooks).
 WARNING: Chess 960 may need to be ran multiple times before it runs correctly!
 Added Knight-Takeover mode.
 Debugged.

+ Eugene Yoo (6/12):
+ Created a chess program simulator, which basically is a singleplayer option to choose.
+It used a method similar to canAnyMove but it was slightly different because it added all valid moves for the computer side and then randomly chose one move.
+I also worked on assigning modes to different inputs, on finishing the demo class that checks multiples cases, a toString method to make sure it is displayed on the right side, and debugging.ing